sardylan/qfm1000/README.md

 ### Windows

-Windows build are created using the official releases of Qt 5.9.0 for VS 2017 (64bit only) and Visual Studio Community 2017 edition on Windows 10 Professional.
+Windows build are created using the official releases of Qt 5.9.1 for VS 2017 (64bit only) and Visual Studio Community 2017 edition on Windows 10 Professional.

-Windows users must install **Visual C++ Redistributable for Visual Studio 2017** of the same architecture to use this software.
+Windows users must install **Visual C++ Redistributable x64 for Visual Studio 2017** of the same architecture to use this software.
 The correct installation package can be installed using the one which is already shipped with ZIP release (English language), or can be downloaded from the official Microsoft website.

 ## Changelog

+* 0.3.0
+    * ADD: Support for squelch values
+    * TOOL: Add Coverity Scan support
 * 0.2.1
     * FIX: Bitwise error on eeprom flags
 * 0.2.0